Hei arvoisa lukijani!

 Later, probably on 27 March 1994 he was again on his way to Tallinn when the same happened, but this time it took the crew only 15-20 minutes to open the visor.

 He had the definite impression that the visor was totally misaligned and did not fit anymore into the locking devices.
-The interview is attached as Enclosure 12.4.3.155.
+The interview is attached as Enclosure 12.4.3.155. - Captain Joel Haukka (retired, 68 years)»I have made at least 20-25 trips between Tallinn-Stockholm on the ESTONIA.

 I knew Captain Arvo Andresson personally, have been on the bridge at least 3 times.
 He made a sympathetic, open and experienced impression on me, however, I don’t know anything about his behaviour in unusual situations.